Tagged With: Walk Across America

 It is so nice to be home!
 Yes, I am currently posting from the comfort of my own bedroom in Maryland after finishing my walk across America.
 I am very tempted to jump right to recalling my last day of walking, but I will resist the urge.
 There were 12 epic days of walking in California before I reached the beach, so let me begin with the first day.

 As I walked into Utah, it looked like I was entering some strange post-apocalyptic world where the weeds have grown through pavement, the sky is dark and ominous, and the only traces of human life look decades old.
 I was on Old Route 6 & 50, what used to be a major travel route across the US before I-70 was made.
-It was stormy and grey, and instead of a shiny “Welcome to Utah” sign, there was a stone obelisk bearing the remnants of the letters “UT”, graffitied and chipped away by vandals and hooligans like myself.… Read more
+It was stormy and grey, and instead of a shiny “Welcome to Utah” sign, there was a stone obelisk bearing the remnants of the letters “UT”, graffitied and chipped away by vandals and hooligans like myself.
+It was fitting to my mood.… Read more “Utah- Life Elevated”

 For a long time, Kansas had been the thorn in my side.
 From what I had been told, Kansas was nothing more than a flat-as-a-pancake, farming no-mans-land, where the high winds blow the smell of manure right up your nose and even driving across makes some people go crazy.
 I was worried about the monotony, the increasing distances between civilization, and also the complete lack of natural shelter from the elements.
 I received a warm welcome in Kansas from my own dad, who happened to have a business trip in Kansas City around the same time I would be there.
 Initially, Kansas surprised me in that it was much more hilly than expected